-- All patients will be offered treatment and transportation to a hospital after an accurate patient assessment has been conducted to include the patient's complaint, history and objective findings, andpatient's ability to make sound decisions. - B. Determine mental competency of the patient and the reason for refusing care.
+- All patients will be offered treatment and transportation to a hospital after an accurate patient assessment has been conducted to include the patient's complaint, history and objective findings, and patient's ability to make sound decisions. - B. Determine mental competency of the patient and the reason for refusing care.
 (Complete the Informed Decision-Making Form) Providers should assess three major areas prior to permitting a patient to refuse care and/or transportation: - a.
 Legal Competence - a.
 Assure that patient is at least 18 years of age. - b.
-Or, if a minor, patient may refuse care if they have a court order of emancipation, is married, is a parent, is pregnant, or is a sworn member of the armed services. - c.
+Or, if a minor, patient may refuse care if they are a 17-year-old high school graduate, is married, or is currently or has ever been pregnant. - c.
 Patients subject to court decree of incapacity are not legally competent to refuse care. - b.
 Mental Competence - a.
 Start with the presumption that all patients are mentally competent unless your assessment clearly indicates otherwise. - b.
 Ensure that patient is oriented to person, place, time, and purpose. - c.
 Establish that patient is not a danger to themselves or others. - d.
 Ensure that patient can understand the risks of refusing care or transportation and any proposed alternatives. - e.
 Check to be sure that patient is exhibiting no other signs or symptoms of potential mental incapacity, including drug or alcohol intoxication, unsteady gait, slurred speech, etc. - c.
 Medical or Situational Competence - a.
 Ensure that patient is suffering no acute medical conditions that might impair their ability to make an informed decision to refuse care or transportation. - b.
 If possible, rule out conditions such as hypovolemia, hypoxia, head trauma, unequal pupils, metabolic emergencies (e.g., diabetic shock), hyperthermia, hypothermia, etc. - c.
 Attempt to determine if patient lost consciousness for any period.